Home » Geography » Atmospheric Pressure

 Rotation of the Earth

 The centrifugal force generated due to the Earth’s rotation results in the deflection of air from its original place thereby causing a reduction in the pressure difference.
-The low-pressure belts of the subpolar regions and the high-pressure belts of the subtropical regions are formed because of Earth’s rotation.
-The Earth’s rotation also results in convergence and divergence of air.
-Convergence and divergence result in low and high pressure respectively.
+The rotation of the Earth creates low-pressure areas in the subpolar regions and high-pressure areas in the subtropical regions.
+This rotation causes air to converge (come together) and diverge (spread apart), leading to low and high pressure, respectively.

 Presence of Water Vapour